Last updated on September 22, 2023

 That night Leonid tossed and turned in his sleep.
 For the first time, he felt an awakening.
 For years, questions had filled his mind about things that no one was allowed to talk about; could Ivan answer his questions?
 And if he did, would that make Leonid obligated to become the next gatekeeper?

-The lad turned on the lamp next to his bed and opened the book to re-read Ivan’s words: “…the truth will set you free.”
+The lad turned on the lamp next to his bed and opened the book to re-read Ivan’s handwritten words: “…and the truth shall make you free.”

 “Greetings,” Leonid said.

 “Thank you for returning,” Ivan replied.
 “Did you have a chance to look at the book I gave you?”